Marijuana Regulations In Illinois

 - Of a change in the selected dispensary organization

 - If the registry identification card is lost or stolen

 - Upon conviction of any excluded offenses

-Patients are responsible for keeping their medical cannabis fully safe and secure.
-Medical cannabis can be an attractant to the curious and inquisitive, including children and young adults.
-Each patient is responsible for making sure that no one else has access to or uses his or her prescribed medical cannabis.
+Patients are responsible for keeping their medical marijuana fully safe and secure.
+Medical marijuana can be an attractant to the curious and inquisitive, including children and young adults.
+Each patient is responsible for making sure that no one else has access to or uses his or her prescribed medical marijuana.

-In the event, you suspect or learn that your medical cannabis has been stolen or misappropriated or is the subject of any illicit activity, contact your local law enforcement immediately.
+In the event that you suspect or learn that your medical cannabis has been stolen or misappropriated or is the subject of any illicit activity, contact your local law enforcement immediately.

-- Store cannabis in its original tamper-evident container.
+- Store marijuana in its original tamper-evident container.

 - Do not remove the label from the container.

 - Keep it in a secure area, away from children.